EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

     <a class="nav-link" id="pills-without-tab" data-toggle="pill" href="#pills-without" role="tab" aria-controls="pills-without" aria-selected="true">Filing Counts</a>
   </li>
 </ul>

-While the total number of eviction filings across all sites was lower, this change was not consistent across the country.
-Eviction filings were up relative to average in 13 of the 48 sites we track (Figure 2).
-In Travis County, TX (the greater Austin area), landlords filed 30% more eviction filings than normal in 2025.
-Filings were up substantially in each of our three Oregon sites, as well as in the areas of Charleston, SC, and Columbus, OH.
-On the other hand, locations from Miami to Connecticut recorded far fewer cases than normal in 2025.
-The largest drop was in Bridgeport, CT (Fairfield County), where last year, landlords filed 20% fewer cases than average.
-It’s encouraging that more than two-thirds of the sites we monitor experienced fewer evictions than usual.

 Still, a drop in the number of filings relative to the average can still mean a large number of households facing the risk of eviction.
 For example, Atlanta saw roughly 4% fewer filings than average in 2025, meaning there were 5,600 fewer filings last year than in the preceding years.
 Despite that reduction, landlords still filed 144,000 eviction cases in 2025.
 That’s more than the number of eviction filings we recorded in New Mexico, Minnesota, Connecticut, Rhode Island, Delaware, and Wisconsin combined.
 Though the numbers aren’t quite as staggering, a similar story played out in the Houston, TX area: filings were down 4%, but that still meant 77,000 eviction filings.